UniqueName12345/Catalyst-GTK-WinMac/README.md

 ## Website

 [Epiphany has a website,](https://wiki.gnome.org/Apps/Web) though there is not very much content there.

-## Contact Us

-The recommended way to contact us is via the Epiphany mailing list
-<epiphany-list@gnome.org>.
+For Windows users, there is not a website.